citp/privacy-policy-historical/a/ac/acc/accc.gov.au.md

-> *The following text is extracted and transformed from the accc.gov.au privacy policy that was archived on 2013-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229140026id_/http%3A//www.accc.gov.au/about-us/using-our-website/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the accc.gov.au privacy policy that was archived on 2014-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140630232638id_/http%3A//www.accc.gov.au/about-us/using-our-website/privacy) for the most accurate reproduction.*

 # Privacy | ACCC

-The ACCC is subject to the _Privacy Act 1988_ and the Information Privacy Principles contained in that Act.
-The Information Privacy Principles set out the manner in which Australian Government agencies can collect, store, use and disclose personal information and how a person can access records containing their personal information.
+The ACCC is subject to the _Privacy Act 1988_ and the Australian Privacy Principles (APPs) contained in that Act.
+The APPs set out the manner in which agencies and organisations may collect, store, use and disclose personal information and how a person can access and/or correct records containing their personal information.

-### When you visit our site
+### When you visit this site

 Our objective in maintaining an active and expanding site is to improve communication with the community at large, specifically to: